This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Any baking potato is a good option.
 Good baking potatoes include Yukon gold, red potatoes, and russets.

-Yes, and not just dairy milk but any dairy or non-dairy milk will work in this recipe.
+Yes, any dairy or non-dairy milk will work in this recipe.

 Can this recipe be made vegetarian?